-There are many different chemical and polymer additives that are in use today to improve the performance of asphalt.
-In general, polymer modifiers are the most common type of asphalt additive.
-Polymer asphalt modifiers fall into two categories; elastomers and plastomers.
-Elastomers that are commonly used to modify asphalt include styrene butadiene and styrene-butadiene-styrene block co-polymers.
-Common plastomers used as asphalt additives are ethylene vinyl acetate and low density polyethylene.
-Many different kinds of chemical modifiers are used in asphalt as well.
-Polyphosphoric acid is traditionally used in combination with polymer modifiers to increase viscosity and stiffness at high temperatures.
-Hydrocarbons can be added to provide softening or hardening effects and anti-stripping additives are included to improve moisture resistance.
+Many kinds of chemical modifiers are used in asphalt as well.
+For example, polyphosphoric acid is traditionally used with polymer modifiers to increase viscosity and stiffness at high temperatures.
+Hydrocarbons can be added to provide softening or hardening effects.
+Also, antistripping additives are used to improve moisture resistance.
 Careful consideration should be given when selecting additives to optimize the performance of asphalt.

 Selecting The Best Asphalt Additive

 In a study to determine which type of additive works best in asphalt for roofing and pavement Westlake Chemical compared the performance of SBS rubber and EVA to their polyethylene polymer EPOLENE® EE-2.
 The polymers were tested on ease of blending, effect on viscosity, aging stability, and impact on SHRP performance.
 Results of the study are outlined below.